Cannabis Education

 • • Food, medications, and body chemistry affect absorption

-Carrier Oils & Extraction Methods
+Carrier Oils & Methods

 The carrier oil or solvent affects absorption, taste, shelf life, and overall experience: